space-wizards/docs/src/en/general-development/setup/setting-up-a-development-environment.md

 * [Git](https://git-scm.com/) or one of the [many](https://www.sourcetreeapp.com/) [third-party](http://www.syntevo.com/smartgit/) [UIs](https://tortoisegit.org/) that make it easier to use.
 Make sure to let it install to your PATH like [this](https://cdn.discordapp.com/attachments/560845886263918612/861267188971470898/unknown.png).
 * [Python 3.7 or higher](https://www.python.org/).
 Make sure to install it into your [PATH on Windows](https://cdn.discordapp.com/attachments/560845886263918612/1147634791148179457/image.png).
 You should get python from [python.org](https://www.python.org/).
 Versions installed from the windows store sometimes cause build issues.
-* [.NET 7.0 SDK or greater](https://dotnet.microsoft.com/download).
+* [.NET 7.0 SDK](https://dotnet.microsoft.com/download/dotnet/7.0).
 Visual Studio also installs this if you're on Windows.
   * ARM (M1) Mac users: You need to make sure to install x64 .NET, **not** ARM .NET.
 The engine does not currently run natively on Mac ARM so using x64 via Rosetta 2 emulation is recommended.
 * Preferably an IDE to make development not painful (all free options unless otherwise noted):
   * For **Windows**, [Visual Studio 2022 **Community**](https://www.visualstudio.com/).
 For a minimal install (Jesus it's large) you're gonna want the .NET desktop development workload, the C# compiler, C# support, NuGet package manager, MSBuild and .NET 7 SDK or something along those lines.